Approximate Inference for Constructing Astronomical Catalogs from Images: Discussion

 On synthetic data, MCMC was better at quantifying uncertainty, which is likely due to the restrictive form of the variational distribution.
 Additionally, MCMC provided uncertainty estimates for all latent random variables, whereas VI modeled some random variables as point masses---in effect recovering maximum a posteriori (MAP) estimates for them.
 However, MCMC was approximately $1000\times$ slower than VI.

-On real data, while both inference procedures' point estimates were better than current standard practice, neither procedures' uncertainty estimates were well calibrated, particularly for galaxies.
-Uncalibrated uncertainties can nonetheless be useful, e.g., for flagging particularly unreliable point estimates.
-Additionally, even if the uncertainties are ignored by downstream analyses, point estimates typically improve when ambiguity is modeled.
+On real data, point estimates from VI were not always worse than point estimates from MCMC.
+Neither procedures' uncertainty estimates were perfectly calibrated for galaxies, suggesting some degree of model misspecification.
+Imperfectly calibrated uncertainties can nonetheless be useful, e.g., for flagging particularly unreliable point estimates.
+Additionally, even if the uncertainties are ignored by downstream analyses, point estimates typically improve when uncertainty is modeled.

-Uncertainty quantification may be particularly susceptible to model misspecification.
 For questions requiring calibrated uncertainties, enhancing the galaxy model may help to reduce model misspecification.
 Though the galaxy model we use---one with elliptical contours---is standard in astronomy, a more flexible galaxy model shows promise~\citep{regier2015deep}.